withanage/heimpt/README.md

 ## heiMPT Installation

-Check if you have persmissions  to intall in the BUILD_DIR
+Check if you have permissions to install in the `BUILD_DIR`

  ```
  BUILD_DIR=/usr/local